|Did this page help you? Yes | No | Tell us about it...|

 Web Service API — AWS provides a low-level interface that you can use to call the web service directly using JSON.
 Using the API is the best option if you want to create an custom SDK that calls AWS Data Pipeline.
 For more information, see Making an HTTP Request to AWS Data Pipeline.

 In addition, there is the Task Runner application, which is a default implementation of a task runner.
 Depending on the requirements of your data management, you may need to install Task Runner on a computational resource such as a long-running Amazon EC2 instance or a physical server.
-For more information about when to install Task Runner, see Task Runner.
-For more information about how to install Task Runner, see (Optional) Deploy and Configure Task Runner.
+For more information, see Task Runners.